List of political groups by country: Hungary

 The Christian Democratic People's Party is the coalition partner of the ruling party Fidesz, and has run with Fidesz on a joint electoral list in elections since 2006.
 However, over time the party has lost popular support to the point it can no longer be measured in opinion polls, and today effectively operates as a satellite party of Fidesz, with the last time it got into parliament on its own being in 1994.

 Israel

-Since the 1977 Israeli legislative election, the nationalist and ultra-Orthodox parties form the National camp.
+Since the 1977 Israeli legislative election, the nationalist and ultra-Orthodox parties have formed the National camp.
 The Zionist parties outside of the camp are usually seen as their own bloc.

 Liechtenstein

 The two dominating likewise conservative parties Progressive Citizens' Party and Patriotic Union form a coalition which exists since 1938 with a short hiatus in 1997–2005.

 New Zealand

 ACT New Zealand, a right-wing libertarian party, runs its leader as a candidate in the Epsom electorate.
 In Epsom, the ACT leader is typically endorsed by the National Party and its leader.
 After the election, the ACT leader can then be offered a cabinet position, and the party can serve as a coalition partner in a National government.